Diversity, Equity & Inclusion

 4/26/21 SPECIAL COUNCIL MEETING/FINANCE & OPERATIONS COMMITTEE MEETING: Ad Hoc Community Committee

-Council will discuss the proposed membership of the ad hoc community committee.
+Council discussed the proposed membership of the ad hoc community committee.

 4/12/21 COUNCIL MEETING: Consideration of Draft Plan for Council Training and Community Engagement

-Council will formally consider adoption of a plan that details future Council training opportunities and creation of an ad hoc community committee to evaluate and advise Council on a plan for the Town to address diversity, equity and inclusion issues.
+Council formally considered adoption of a plan that details future Council training opportunities and creation of an ad hoc community committee to evaluate and advise Council on a plan for the Town to address diversity, equity and inclusion issues.

 3/29/21 COUNCIL WORKSHOP: Discussion of Draft Plan for Council Training and Community Engagement